Pankaj-Bashera/HackerEarth-Solutions/README.md

    cd HackerEarth-Solutions
    ```
 2. Navigate to the topic you need.
-3. Open the `.cpp` file → code is commented with problem statement & approach.
+3. Open the `.cpp` file for the solution.

 ---